 No, Allstate does not take many car accident cases to trial in Maryland.
 Allstate takes a lower percentage of its Maryland auto accident claims to trial than most leading car insurance companies.
-Allstate is reluctant to try cases in Baltimore City and Prince George’s County.
+Allstate is reluctant to try Baltimore City and Prince George’s County cases.
 Our Maryland accident lawyers have had many cases with Allstate where we feel confident we will go to trial only to settle the case at the last minute.
 (Our last trial with Allstate settled during the trial.)

 Is Allstate Difficult to Deal with on Maryland Auto Accident Claims?

 Allstate claims adjusters can be somewhat prickly to interact with, especially if you reject their initial settlement amount offered.
 So if you make a counter with a much higher settlement amount, you can expect the negotiations to take an adversarial turn.
 Our lawyers’ battles with Allstate tend to revolve around how much Allstate is willing to pay for pain and suffering.